BiodataAnalysisGroup/miRNAtool/README.md

-# miRNAtool
+# miRkit
-mirsRNAtool was implemented in [R](https://www.r-project.org/).
+miRkit was implemented in [R](https://www.r-project.org/).

 ## Structure
-miRNAtool repository consists of three folders:
+miRkit repository consists of three folders:
 - `data`: This is where all the input files are stored.
 - `R`: This is where all the R scripts are stored.
 - `output`: This is where all the output files are stored.
 This folder is created automatically while executing the project.